John Gordon (militia captain): Later career

-In January 1805 he was a signatory to a petition protesting the court-martial of Thomas Butler, probably produced at the behest of Andrew Jackson and sent to Thomas Jefferson's government, recorded in official state papers under the title "Disobedience of Orders Justified on the Grounds of Illegality."
+In January 1805 he was a signatory to a petition protesting the court-martial of Thomas Butler, probably produced at the behest of Andrew Jackson and sent to Thomas Jefferson's government.
+(Note: Disobedience of Orders Justified on the Grounds of Illegality, communicated to the Senate January 30, 1805.
+Enclosure 58, 8th Congress, 2nd Session.)

 It was in the militia that Gordon first came in contact with the Chickasaw Indians, with whom he would maintain friendly contact throughout his life.
 He later acquired some land within the Chickasaw Nation in present day Hickman County on the Duck River.
 Here he established a plantation of over fifteen-hundred acres.
 The land was located at a spot where the Natchez Trace, the old Indian trail then used by settlers going into the Mississippi Territory, crossed the Duck River.
 In a partnership with Chickasaw Chief William "Chooshemataha" Colbert, Gordon provided ferry service and ran a trading post along the trace.
 The Chickasaw ceded the land to Tennessee in 1805 and Gordon moved his family to a large house there in 1812.
 The Gordon House is still there, now maintained by the National Park Service as part of the Natchez Trace National Parkway.

+Leach is of the opinion that John Gordon and Andrew Jackson were acquainted with each other prior to the War of 1812.